Free consultation

 Liability for a public restroom accident

 In a nutshell, you have a right to recover damages if you can prove that the public restroom was not maintained in a safe and sanitary condition free of any hazards.
-More often than not, the owner of the property will argue that he or she did not know about the hazardous condition, which is why you may need help from an experienced public restroom accident attorney in Philadelphia or elsewhere in Pennsylvania to prove that the condition existed for an unreasonably long period of time and should have been cleaned in a timely manner to prevent harm.
+More often than not, the owner of the property will argue that he or she did not know about the hazardous condition, which is why you may need help from an experienced public restroom accident attorney in Philadelphia to prove that the condition existed for an unreasonably long period of time and should have been cleaned in a timely manner to prevent harm.

 Seeking compensation for your injury at a restroom